Top Tips for Instagram Sponsored Posts

 Target specifically, but don’t limit your audience

-Ads manager will allow you to narrow down your target audience, but you don’t want to target people so specifically that it barely reaches anyone.
-Keep an eye on the meter on your right of the screen to ensure it doesn’t go too low and won’t reach enough people, or too high and will go out to people who may not be interested in your products or services.
+Ad Manager will allow you to narrow down your target audience, but you don’t want to narrow people down so much that it barely reaches anyone.
+Keep an eye on the audience definition meter (pictured below) to ensure it doesn’t get too specific and not reach enough people, or too broad and go out to people who may not be interested in your products or services.
 Try to add enough interest targeting so the meter hits somewhere in the middle range.

 Keep up to date with features

 Always make sure you’re keeping on top of new updates and features that come out for Instagram that may help your Instagram sponsored posts.
 For example, Instagram Stories can help you boost more engagement on your post if you share the link to it as a story.

-At Giraffe Social Media, we specialise in social media and have helped supported over 300 businesses in achieving their goals.
-We’ve also spent half a million on social ads, so we know what we’re doing!
-If you need any help with your Instagram advertising, Instagram sponsored posts or want any more information on any of the topics discussed in this article, get in contact today.
+At Giraffe Social Media, we specialise in social media and have helped support over 300 businesses in achieving their goals.
+We’ve invested a lot of time and money into our own social ads, so we know what we’re doing!
+If you need any help with your Instagram advertising, Instagram sponsored posts, or want any more information on any of the topics discussed in this article, get in contact today.